alexhkurz/algorithm-analysis-2023/report.md

 The report will be written in Latex.
 A template for your LaTeX source file [`report.tex`](report/report.tex) and the compiled [pdf](report/report.pdf).
 See also [`latex-example.tex`](report/latex-example.tex) and [`latex-example.pdf`](report/latex-example.pdf).

-- You will keep both report.tex and report.pdf in your private github repository.
+- You will keep both report.tex and report.pdf in a personal private github repository.
 - In your repo, make a subdirectory `src` where you store the program files  (if a homework requires programming).
 - Always use the same repository for all submissions of the course (get in touch if you want to make an exception).
 - Do not name different versions of your report, instead rely on the version control of git.